Estate Planning

 Does a Transfer on Death Deed Prevent Medicaid Estate Recovery?

-Texas recognizes that the use of Transfer on Death Deeds can affect the ability of a decedent’s creditors to recover what they are owed.
-Therefore, the statute specifies that if a Grantor’s estate is not sufficient to the pay the debts of the estate, related taxes, or allowances to the Grantor’s family, the personal representative of the estate can claw a piece of property that the homeowner transferred by transfer on death deed back into the estate.
+Texas recognizes that the use of Transfer on Death Deeds can impact the ability of a decedent’s creditors to recover owned debts.
+Therefore, if the grantor’s estate does not have enough assets to cover debts, taxes, or allowances to the family, the personal representative of the estate has the right to “claw back” any property transferred via a TODD back into the estate.

-The personal representative must initiate a proceeding to enforce a liability within 90 days after he receives a demand for payment; otherwise a creditor, an heir of the estate, a surviving spouse, a representative of a minor child or adult incapacitated child, or any taxing authority can initiate a court proceeding to enforce the liability.
+The personal representative must initiate a proceeding to enforce a liability within 90 days of receiving a payment demand.
+If they fail to do so, creditors, heirs, surviving spouses, representatives of minor or incapacitated children, or taxing authorities can initiate a court proceeding.
 This means that title companies may be reluctant to insure clear title for two years, until the claims period has expired, absent a court proceeding.
 In contrast, filing a probate action can significantly reduce claims period against the estate.

-Is it necessary to have a Will if you have a Texas Transfer on Death Deed?
+Is a Will Still Necessary if You Have a Texas Transfer on Death Deed?

 Yes.
 Everyone needs a Will because you may have probate assets other than your real property.
 Additionally, there is always a possibility that your Transfer on Death Deed beneficiaries will predecease you or die at the same time.